 Recommended Status Codes are:

-• 401 – Unauthorized (User, not login in.
-Consumer (Web app, mobile app) of this API should redirect to Login page.)
+• 401– Unauthorized (User, not login in.
+Consumer (Web app, mobile app) of this API should redirect to the Login page.)

 • 403 Forbidden/ Access denied (logged user does not have access to this resource)

-• 500 Internal server error (something went wrong on server)
+• 500 Internal server error (something went wrong on the server)